 How to Access Free Tertiary Education

 With so many different free course options available now, you might be wondering which one (if any) is right for you.
-Don’t worry – our dedicated advisors are here to navigate through the different funding criteria.
+Don’t worry – our dedicated advisors are here to navigate through the different funding criteria on your behalf.
+Simply apply for your course and we’ll make sure you get what's right for you.

 Youth Guarantee or Māori and Pasifika Trades Training (MPTT)